Window Caulking: Seal Windows for Winter in 3 Steps

 Caulking around windows is easy and cheap and should be the first line of defense against winter drafts.
 Caulk around the exterior perimeter of leaky windows.
 Also, seal the crack between the interior trim and the wall with caulk, as this is where air leaking around the window frame will most likely enter the house.
 You can even temporarily seal the entire window with removable caulk if you don’t intend to operate the window in the winter.

 Need an easier fix to seal your windows?
-Covering your windows with heat-shrink film is another cheap and easy fix that will help seal your windows for winter.
+Covering your windows with heat-shrink film is another cheap and easy fix that will help seal and winterize your windows.

 You’ll recover the cost of caulk or heat-shrink plastic window film rather quickly with reduced heating bills.
 But, you should also consider long-term solutions as time and money allow.
 Of course, simply replacing your windows with more efficient ones is one option.
 But, it would likely be decades before you would recover the cost of this fix.
 Before you go to this extreme, consider these options:

 - Add storm windows.
-Studies have shown that adding storm windows is a very cost-effective way to reduce energy bills.
+Studies have shown that adding storm windows is a very cost-effective way to reduce energy bills and winterize your home.
 Unfortunately, you can’t add storm windows to casement or awning-style windows.